 Where are they migrating?

-- Bangladesh: Many Rohingya have sought refuge in nearby Bangladesh, which hosts (PDF) more than thirty-two thousand registered refugees; more than two hundred thousand additional unregistered Rohingya refugees are believed to live in the country, according to UN High Commissioner for Refugees estimates.
+- Bangladesh: Many Rohingya have sought refuge in nearby Bangladesh, which hosts more than thirty-three thousand registered refugees; between two hundred thousand and five hundred thousand additional unregistered Rohingya refugees are believed to live in the country, according to UN High Commissioner for Refugees estimates.
 However, conditions in most of the country’s refugee camps are dire (PDF), driving many to risk a perilous voyage across the Bay of Bengal.
 In January 2017, Myanmar agreed to begin talks with Bangladesh over the tens of thousands of refugees who have fled across the border.

 - Thailand: Thailand is a hub for regional human smuggling and trafficking activities and serves as a common transit point for Rohingya.
 Migrants often arrive by boat from Bangladesh or Myanmar before moving on foot to Malaysia or continuing by boat to Indonesia or Malaysia.
 A 2013 Reuters report found that some Thai authorities were colluding with smuggling and trafficking networks in the exploitation of detained Rohingya.
 In its 2016 Trafficking in Persons report (PDF), the U.S. State Department upgraded Thailand to Tier 2 Watch List, from the bottom Tier 3 ranking, after having been identified as a source, destination, and transit country for men, women, and children who are subject to trafficking.
 (In 2016, Indonesia ranked as Tier 2, Malaysia as Tier 2 Watch List, and Myanmar was downgraded to Tier 3.)
 Since taking power in 2014, the military-led government in Bangkok has prioritized a crackdown on smuggling and trafficking rings after the discovery of mass graves in alleged detention camps.
 But some experts say that new punitive measures directed at traffickers were responsible for the uptick in abandoned vessels at sea—a development that worsened the humanitarian crisis.